sourceduty/Donald_Trump_Shooting/README.md

 > "*There was a delay in this repo due to the partial and unorganized news stories.*"

-> "*Before this shooting, I thought American security guarding presidents was a nightmare for shooters within a strict radius.*"
+> "*Before this shooting, I thought American security guarding presidents was a nightmare for shooters within a strict perimiter.*"

 #